Indian shares rise 2 pct, financials lead

+** Indian bank stocks fall, with the Nifty PSU bank index down as much as 1.34 pct, while the Nifty Bank index slips as much as 0.62 pct

-MUMBAI The BSE Sensex opened up 2.1 percent on Wednesday, led by financial stocks, after falling for five consecutive sessions, but investor sentiment remained cautious due to a weak domestic growth outlook.
+MUMBAI Dec 21 Indian shares opened up 2.1 percent on Wednesday, led by financial stocks, after falling for five consecutive sessions, but investor sentiment remained cautious due to a weak domestic growth outlook.

 Shares in drugmaker Ranbaxy rose over 2 percent in early trade after it announced a consent decree with the U.S. Food and Drug Administration.